 The Armoury is the Russian counterpart of the Tower of London; it’s the place where you will see the Russian crown jewels, coronation dresses, carriages, lavish ambassadorial gifts of the 15th-19th centuries, famous Faberge eggs, and even gold-embroidered diamond-studded horse cloths and trappings.

-The private tour of the Armoury museum can be coupled with the visit to the Kremlin with your guide or made separately.
+The private tour of the Armoury museum can be coupled with the visit to the Kremlin with your private guide or made separately.

 Duration 1.5 hours.
 Every day except Thuesday.

 IMPORTANT NOTE: According to the regulations of the Kremlin Museums all "tickets for the Kremlin or Armoury with guide permit" can be arranged only in advance and in addition for a specific date and time slot.
 Admission to the Armoury is done in sessions at 10:00, 12:00, 14:30 and 16:30.
 The tickets number is always limited by Kremlin Museums for every time slot, please book your private Kremlin tour or Armoury Tour in advance.
 Once booked and confirmed by Kremlin museums, the date and time of the tour cannot be changed, and no reimbursement on tickets and admission fee is offered.